pugetmesh/pugetmesh.github.io/docs/meshtastic/index.md

 ## Aforney Discord Mesh Bot (As seen on our discord)
 [https://github.com/afourney/discord_mesh_bot](https://github.com/afourney/discord_mesh_bot) "Simple script for relaying meshtastic messages onto Discord."
 Our's utilizes the same MQTT server as our local maps.

+### Mike Carper's "Mesh Firmware"
+[https://github.com/mikecarper/meshfirmware](https://github.com/mikecarper/meshfirmware) "This Bash script automates the process of selecting, downloading, and applying firmware updates from the meshtastic/firmware GitHub repository.
+It is designed to simplify firmware management for meshtastic devices by handling everything from version selection to device update.
 ---

 ## Other Local Meshtastic Groups